Synoeca surinama: Distribution and habitat

+Colony cycle

-Colony cycleS. surinama is a swarm-founding wasp, and during colony initiation queens and workers move together as a group to their new site.
+S. surinama is a swarm-founding wasp, and during colony initiation queens and workers move together as a group to their new site.
 Individuals do not disperse during this time so there is no solitary phase.
 Comb expansion occurs gradually, and workers are responsible for constructing the cells of the nest for queens to lay eggs in.
 S. surinama, like all other species of social Hymenoptera, function in a society in which all workers are female.
 Males, which do not contribute to work for the colony, are rarely found; however, some have been observed in recently founded, pre-emergence colonies of S. surinama.
 It is thought that these males are brothers of the founding females.

 Behavior

+Swarming behavior

-Swarming behaviorS. surinama, like many other related wasp species, exhibit swarming behavior.
-Swarming behavior is a collective behavior in which certain events or stimuli cause many individuals of the same species (most commonly from the same colony) to fly in close aggregation with one another, often appearing to onlookers as a giant cloud of moving insects.
+S. surinama, like many other related wasp species, exhibit swarming behavior.
+This is a collective behavior in which certain events or stimuli cause many individuals of the same species (most commonly from the same colony) to fly in close aggregation with one another, often appearing to onlookers as a giant cloud of moving insects.